Jason9339/moojidle-k8s/project/backend/README.md

 1. `npm i`
 2. set your `.env` file according to `.env.example`
-3. open your MongoDB, paste the content in `Seed.bson`
+3. make sure you load the schema and seed to mongoDB
 4. `npm run dev`

 ### after init set up